freeCodeCamp/chinese/chinese/articles/what-is-the-jamstack-and-how-do-i-host-my-website-on-it.md

 Try to take advantage of these requests at compile time when you can, such as with a static site generator.
 Otherwise you’ll need to weigh the amount of hits you’re making to a dynamic endpoint and how it impacts all of the points above for your overall experience.

-## Is my website considered to be on the JAMstack?
+## Is my website considered to be on the JAMstack

 We already talked about the 3 components (Javascript, APIs, Markup), but what we didn’t talk about is the fact that you don’t necessarily have to use all 3 of them in order to consider your site worthy of the JAM label.